 Main content starts here.

 This is one of the entry points to the city's waterways.
-Tokyo Cruise runs water bus services to eight destinations, giving you a unique and fascinating view of the weird and wonderful architecture this metropolis has to offer.
+Tokyo Cruise runs water bus services to four destinations, giving you a unique and fascinating view of the weird and wonderful architecture, this metropolis has to offer.

 The Odaiba Marine Park is regarded as one of Tokyo's most popular hangout spots in the warmer months for a good reason: its beach, which offers spectacular views of the sunset behind Rainbow Bridge, whose colorful illuminations at night give it its name.
 While swimming is prohibited in the water, you can indulge in watersports like windsurfing—or pretend that you are in New York by snapping a selfie with a replica of the Statue of Liberty.

-The reclaimed waterfront district of Toyosu is perhaps best known as the new site for Tokyo's renowned Tsukiji Market.
-But there is more to the neighborhood besides its recent claim to fame, including a pier for water buses that ply Tokyo Bay as well as a mega shopping mall.
-It is 15 minutes from Yurakucho Station via the Tokyo Metro Yurakucho Line.
+A day spent exploring Tokyo Bay wouldn’t be complete without a visit to the reclaimed waterfront district of Toyosu that is perhaps best known as the new site for Tokyo's renowned Tsukiji Market.
+But there is more to the neighborhood besides its recent claim to fame, including a pier for water buses that ply Tokyo Bay as well as a mega shopping mall bursting with fun activities for the whole family.
+It is approximately 7 minutes from Yurakucho Station via the Tokyo Metro Yurakucho Line.
 You can also get there via the Yurikamome transit service, as well as by a water bus from Asakusa.

 As your kids play pretend under trained supervision at KidZania Tokyo, you may wish to break the (real world) bank at the Urban Dock LaLaport Toyosu mall—one of five LaLaport chains run by Mitsui Shopping Park.
-Among the 180 merchants in the mall are perennial favorites like Tokyu Hands, Muji and Uniqlo.
+Among the more than 200 shops in the mall are perennial favorites like Tokyu Hands, Muji and Uniqlo.